alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 If I want to use the debugger, I can set a few breakpoints and run it *as a function* by hitting `F5`.
 Best of both worlds.

-On the third line I check whether `part_1` is the "main" thing being run, i.e. that it's not being called from another script or function, in which case I probably want to look at graphs and such.
+On the third line I check whether `part_1` is the main thing being run, i.e. that it's not being called from another script or function, in which case I probably want to look at graphs and such.

 ### Using LaTeX